emmamglass/bacterialvaginosis_interactions/README.md

 ### 4_transprot_id.ipynb
 This script creates a list of all transport reactions across the bacterial reconstrucitons in the BV+_reconstrucitons directory.

-**Input:** A directory of reconstrucitons in .sbml format titled 'BV+_reconstructions'.
+**Input:** A directory of reconstrucitons in .sbml format titled 'BV+_context'.
 This directory is available in this repository.

-**Output:** A file called transport_rxns.csv, which lists all transport reactions across reconstructions in the BV+_reconstrucitons repository.
+**Output:** A file called transport_rxns.csv, which lists all transport reactions across reconstructions in the BV+_context repository.

 ### reaction_annotations.ipynb
 This script determines KEGG reaction subsystems for each reaction in a list of reactions by interfacing with the ModelSEED reaction database and KEGG.